 The music and education program is designed for those looking to teach in public schools.
 Majors gain hands-on knowledge working with students during their initial field teaching experience and subsequent student teaching experience.
 Additionally, music and education undergraduates are required to demonstrate performance skill in an instrument or voice, evidenced by their culminating senior recital.

-In conjunction with the School of Education, the following concentrations are available:
+In conjunction with the School of Education, the following concentration is available:

 The music industry concentration allows students to learn the areas of music associated with publishing, recording, marketing, talent acquisition, concert production, media relations, and merchandising.
 Monmouth is one of only a few schools around the country to offer a concentration in music industry.